Institute of English and American Studies (» Postal address)

 Book Chapters and Articles

 "Implication between Social Reproduction and Diversity: Natasha Brown’s Assembly."
 Contested Solidarities: Agency and Victimhood in Anglophone Literatures and Cultures.
 Ed.
 Kathrin Bartha-Mitchell, Pavan Malreddy and Frank Schulze-Engler.
 Heidelberg: Heidelberg University Publishing.
-(In preparation.)
+(Under review.)

 "Neo-Orientalism and the Poetics of Insecurity in Bodyguard."
 Sicherheit und Differenz in historischer Perspektive/Security and Difference in Historical Perspective.
 Ed.
 Sigrid Ruby and Anja Krause.
 Baden-Baden: Nomos, 2022.
 191-212.